bhuvanmdev/latexcv/classic/README.md

-This will son include a classic cv.
+This will soon include a classic cv.